hashicorp/terraform-provider-kubernetes/website/docs/d/pod_v1.html.markdown

 * `command` - Command is the command line to execute inside the container, the working directory for the command is root ('/') in the container's filesystem.
 The command is simply exec'd, it is not run inside a shell, so traditional shell instructions.
 To use a shell, you need to explicitly call out to that shell.
 Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

+### `grpc`

+#### Arguments

+* `port` - Number of the port to access on the container.
+Number must be in the range 1 to 65535.
+* `service` - Name of the service to place in the gRPC HealthCheckRequest (see https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+If this is not specified, the default behavior is defined by gRPC.

 ### `image_pull_secrets`

 #### Attributes